 Modified Patterson early treatment protocol for COVID

-- Fluvoxamine (luvox) 50mg bid x 14day.
-If not available, use fluoxetine (prozac) 30mg qd x 14 days.
+- Fluvoxamine (luvox) 50mg twice a day for 14day.
+If not available, use fluoxetine (prozac) 30mg once a day x 14 days.
 If already on an antidepressant, consider talking to your doctor about switching.
-Avoid caffeine while on fluvoxamine (you'll be way too wired).
-This is the ticket for brain fog because it passes through the blood brain barrier.
+Avoid caffeine, alcohol, tylenol, and benadryl while on fluvoxamine.
+Fluvoxamine prevents brain fog because it passes through the blood brain barrier.
 In rare cases, can cause hair loss.
 If you can't tolerate fluvoxamine, try Prozac instead.
 It works just as well (proven in multiple observational studies).
+If you are jittery, have dilated pupils, or other side effects, you may need to reduce the dosage.
+For details on fluvoxamine, see My substack article on fluvoxamine.

-- Ivermectin .6 mg/kg every day for a minimum of 10 days and continue until symptoms resolved.
+- Ivermectin .4 mg/kg every day for a minimum of 10 days and continue until symptoms resolved.
 Take with a meal or right after a meal for best absorption.
 Ivermectin is one of the safest drugs ever invented.
 See the FLCCC website for more info.
+Some people are super sensitive and can't take that dose every day.
+In that case, taking it every 3 days should be fine since it is slowly eliminated from your body.

 - Inhaled budesonide: 400 µg per actuation (two puffs to be taken twice per day; total dose per day 1600 µg) x 14 days (or until resolution of respiratory symptoms).
 You really want to throw the kitchen sink at this virus and the number one reason people got to the hospital is respiratory distress.
 The latest Together trial will be testing fluvoxamine and budesonide in combination.
 We recommend this even if you don't appear to have any respiratory symptoms because you want to play it safe and keep it that way.